mannycolon/junkReSell/README.md

 # junkReSell
-E-commerce web application to buy and resell new or used items
+E-commerce web application to buy or resell new or used items